Multivariate Poisson intensity estimation via low-rank tensor decomposition: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-In \Cref{sec:notation_background}, we introduce notations as well as discuss some background on low-rank tensor approximation for multivariate functions and on spatial point processes. \Cref{sec:method} introduces our matrix- and tensor-based intensity estimation methods, summarized in Algorithms~\ref{alg0} and~\ref{alg1}, respectively.
+In \Cref{sec:notation_background}, we introduce notations as well as discuss some background on low-rank tensor approximation for multivariate functions and on inhomogeneous point processes. \Cref{sec:method} introduces our matrix- and tensor-based intensity estimation methods, summarized in Algorithms~\ref{alg0} and~\ref{alg1}, respectively.
 Theoretical guarantees for both methods are presented in \Cref{sec:approx_low-rank}, focusing on Poisson point processes.
 Numerical studies including a real data application are conducted in \Cref{sec:numeric}.
+A review of nonparametric intensity function estimation, tensor network approximation, and low-rank tensor estimation is provided in \Cref{sec:lit_rev}.